gromero/htm/README.md

 most outer HTM failure handler. si->si_addr, nonetheless, still points fine to the primary cause of HTM failure, i.e to the trap instruction inside the most inner HTM transaction.

+### [threads10.c] (threads10.c)

+A very simple example showing that the checking for a signal caught in transaction suggested in the Linux kernel documentation is just fine both on PPC64 BE and LE.
+If it was not the case, the detection of a signal __NOT__ caught in transaction would at some point be recognized as signal caught in transaction.
+As a consequence, once returning from the signal handler it would not have the context's nip incremented to point one instruction after the `trap` instruction, looping forever, as pointed out already commented in the example [threads05.c] (threads05.c) and [threads06.c] (threads06.c).